open-telemetry/opentelemetry-dotnet/docs/logs/complex-objects/README.md

 ```

 > [!NOTE]
-> In this tutorial we used
+> In this tutorial we've used
 [LogPropertiesAttribute.OmitReferenceName](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.logpropertiesattribute.omitreferencename)
-which changes the style of attribute names.
+which changed the style of attribute names.
 There are more options available,
 check out the [learn more](#learn-more) section for more information.

 ## Learn more